 Enhance your research with Invitrogen's cell biology publications—BioProbes® , ProbesOnline™, and BioPath Online™.
 Subscribe now

 ELISA kits designed to measure intracellular signaling targets are 2 to 10 times more sensitive than western blotting.
-The improved sensitivity enables you to detect low-expressed proteins that otherwise may not be distinguishable from background.
+The improved sensitivity enables you to detect low-expressing proteins that otherwise may not be distinguishable from background.
 In addition, the amount of sample needed to run the assay is less than what is needed for western blots.
-The kit comes with a capture antibody precoated to the plate, which eliminates the need for overnight plate coating.
+Each kit comes with a capture antibody precoated to the plate, which eliminates the need for overnight plate coating.
 The plates are machine-coated to help ensure low well-to-well variability.
-Furthermore, the plate is supplied as removable 8-well strips, allowing you to run as few samples as you want.
-The standards provided in the kit can be used to create a standard curve for quantitation and/or can be used as a positive control.
-The total assay incubation time is only 4 hours.
+Furthermore, the plate is supplied with removable 8-well strips, allowing you to run as few samples as you want.
+The standards provided in the kit can be used to create a standard curve for quantification and/or can be used as a positive control.

 Learn more about Invitrogen™ ELISA Kits

 - Consistent performance for your assays

 ABfinity™ rabbit recombinant antibodies are produced from specific recombinant clones to enable consistent antibody performance over time.
 ABfinity™ antibodies are available against many targets, including MAPK pathway proteins.